Bill Text: CA SB1123 | 2023-2024 | Regular Session | Chaptered

 (3) (A) Except as specified in subparagraphs (B) and (C), the newly created parcels are no smaller than 600 square feet.

-(B) If the parcels are zoned for single-family residential use, the newly created parcels on average are not less are no smaller than 1,200 square feet.
+(B) If the parcels are zoned for single-family residential use, the newly created parcels are no smaller than 1,200 square feet.

 (C) A local agency may, by ordinance, adopt a smaller minimum parcel size subject to ministerial approval under this subdivision.